ansible/ansible-documentation/docs/docsite/rst/playbook_guide/complex_data_manipulation.rst

 In this case, we want to find the mount point for a given path across our machines, since we already collect mount facts, we can use the following:

 .. code-block:: YAML+Jinja
- :caption: Use selectattr to filter mounts into list I can then sort and select the last from
+ :caption: Use selectattr to filter mounts into the list I can then sort and select the last from
  :emphasize-lines: 8

    - hosts: all